unjs/consola/README.md

 The level to display logs.
 Any logs at or above this level will be displayed.
 List of available levels [here](./src/types.js).

-You can set log level using `CONSOLA_LEVEL` environment variable.
+You can set the log level using the `CONSOLA_LEVEL` environment variable, which must have the numeric log level as its value.

 ## `logObject`